 International students in F-1 status are eligible to work on-campus without prior authorization from the United States Citizenship and Immigration Service (USCIS).
 On-campus employment includes assistantships and other work on campus that is not considered work study.
-However, students are limited to 20 hours of work per week except for annual vacation times like Summer vacation and holidays when they are eligible to work up to 40 hours per week.
+However, students are limited to 20 hours of work per week except for summer, winter break and spring break vacation periods during which time they are eligible to work up to 40 hours per week.

 Many graduate students have assistantships during the academic year that are 20 hours per week, therefore, making them ineligible for additional work on-campus.
 However, if a graduate student has an assistantship that is 10 hours of work per week, then he/she is eligible for an additional 10 hours of work.